-Key Opportunity: Custom House Plaza
+Key opportunity: Custom House Plaza

 Creating a grand parade and plaza for public life, celebrating the Custom House and creating a platform for uses that encourage play and attracts visitors to dwell.
 Largely free of street furniture, this space can host (pop-up) events during public holidays.
-A precedent for this initiative is Exhibition Road in London where a leveled pavement connects various museums and institutions through a high quality urban realm that encourages walking and cycling, thereby attracting visitors and the public.